 For the most part, you can drive between Anchorage and Fairbanks without much winter driving experience.
 But you should absolutely familiarize yourself with safety tips for driving in snow and ice.
 The main takeaways are to never use cruise control, accelerate and decelerate slowly, and avoid slamming on the breaks.
 And of course, always watch for animals on the road!

-Short of all-terrain tires, you don’t need to outfit your car with any other special winter gear to drive the Parks Highway (Alaska Route 3) in winter between Anchorage and Fairbanks.
+Short of all-season tires, you don’t need to outfit your car with any other special winter gear to drive the Parks Highway (Alaska Route 3) in winter between Anchorage and Fairbanks.
 However, you should use a block heater and an ice scraper to prepare your car each morning before you start driving it.
 Good news!
 Rental cars usually come with winter tires, ice scraper, and block heater.

 No. If you stick to the cities and main highways, you can drive a normal sedan, especially if you have a bunch of winter driving experience.
 Just make sure the sedan it has winter tires!
 However, you’ll feel better driving an SUV if you’re uncomfortable or worried about driving in snowy/icy conditions.